 Get Started

-Ideally, a student should have at least one year of experience playing an instrument before joining an ensemble.
-An easy way to get started is to join a group class to learn the basics.
-From there, students can refine their skills and master their instruments in individual lessons.
+Ideally, a student should have some experience playing an instrument before joining an ensemble.
+An easy way to get started is to join a group class in conjunction with private lessons to pick up the fundamentals more quickly.
+Students can refine their skills and master their instruments in individual lessons while learning other areas that contribute to well-rounded musicianship in a group class.
 Once their teacher feels they are ready, they can combine the peanut butter and the jelly by adding ensemble participation to their lessons.

-The Little School of Music connects students to group lessons, individual instructors, and performance ensembles that can accelerate their progress as musicians.
-Contact us to learn more about the awesome benefits of combining individual lessons with a performance ensemble.
+The Little School of Music connects students to group music classes, individual instruction, and performance ensembles that can accelerate their progress as musicians.
+Contact us to learn more about the awesome benefits of combining individual lessons with group music classes and performance ensembles.

 Little School of Music is fully Accredited by the Accrediting Commission for Schools, Western Association of Schools and Colleges.